” Where’s my dinner tonight ?” asks Explorason.

 We arrived at lunchtime.
 Down by the sea is a little boat shed and gazebo area, so we had our first meal with a select number of other guests there.

-Oh well, maybe this is not the place to diet?
+Oh well, maybe this is not the place to check your diet?

 After the afternoon around the pool where I have been ‘kissed by the sun’, we headed off to find where dinner would be served.
 With a chef from Sweden at the helm, we were in for a treat.

-But before dinner it was drinks at the main bar (where Explorason had already settled himself in a corner).
+But before dinner, it there was few drinks at the main bar (where Explorason had already settled himself in a corner).
 A nice chance for me to mingle with the other adult guests.

 Dinner was served but the main Guest House on the return sweeping African verandah.
 The Swahili traditional house is like something out of a movie.
 I feel like I am ‘living a dream!’